 I have a Spanish friend who balks when he sees me liberally applying vinegar to my chips.
-Apparently, in Spain NO ONE puts vinegar on their chips – it’s weird.
+Apparently, in Spain NO ONE puts vinegar on their chips.
 They do, however, put it on their strawberries.
-And that’s not weird.
 This got me thinking about flavour combinations that are considered perfectly acceptable in some places, but have the potential to give British taste buds a panic attack.
 Before you head off on this culinary adventure for real, make sure you have travel insurance in place.

 Czech Republic | Beef and sweet cream

 Svíčková is the national dish of Czech Republic – beef sirloin, served with dumplings and seasonal vegetables.
 And heavy, sweetened cream.
 What’s that, you say?
 Yes, sweet cream.
 The sort you usually put on your apple pie.
 Apparently many families have their own, personal way of making this dinner, so some are sweeter than others.
 Typically the meat is roasted with the vegetables, then the vegetables are sieved to create a meat juice and vegetable puree.
 This is then combined with the heavy cream, milk, flour, lemon juice and sugar.
 The aim is to create a thick, sweet (and ever so slightly sour) sauce.
 The cooking of the sauce is the most important part of making this dish as it is the sauce that makes it a svíčková; without it, it is merely a beef dinner!